folio-org/folio-sample-modules/simple-perl/README.md

 To use the image, DeploymentDescriptor3.json is all set up with the right command lines.
 Just POST that to /_/discovery, like before.

 ```
 curl -w '\n' -X POST -D - \
   -H "Content-type: application/json" \
   -d @DeploymentDescriptor3.json  \
   http://localhost:9130/_/discovery/modules || exit 1
 ```

 Now you should be able to use the module as before.

 ## What next

 As such this module is pretty useless.
-You can use it to understand what a Folio module is, and as an example, or even as a starting point, for creating your own modules.
+You can use it to understand what a FOLIO module is, and as an example, or even as a starting point, for creating your own modules.